Skip to content

 ⭐⭐⭐⭐⭐ @hashmelters (Discord)

-(responding to a Reddit thread re the cost of ElfHosted vs mainstream streaming / self-hosting):
+(responding to a discussion re the cost of ElfHosted vs mainstream streaming / self-hosting):

 I didn't know that the goal of this project was to compete with large companies running/renting entire DCs.
 I was under the impression that the goal of this project was to manage the updating of almost selfhosted applications on a shared platform with other users.
 Basically, be my sysadmin for me.